 Growing Tips for Obedient Plant

 Obedient plants are easily established and very drought tolerant, forgiving plants.
-Although they prefer a moist, slightly acidic soil (5.5 to 6.3 pH), they’ll grow just fine in average - poor soil and spreading will be less of a problem.
+Although they prefer a moist, slightly acidic soil (5.5 to 6.3 pH), they’ll grow just fine in average to poor soil and spreading will be less of a problem.

 Don’t fertilize your obedient plants, unless they show signs of nutrient deficiencies.
 Less fertilizer means less aggressive spreading.